 Venngage Studio makes presentations and infographics that help teams communicate ideas clearly and simply.
 They often spend time finding ways to make complex information digestible through charts, diagrams, and visual flows.

-Their decks often wind up in education, as well as nonprofit projects used for internal communication and early explanations of product ideas, where clarity and understanding are paramount.
+Their decks often end up in education and nonprofit projects used for internal communication and early explanations of product ideas, where clarity and understanding are paramount.

 Strengths: